HSBNE/hsbne.github.com/admin/assets.md

 * When we sell things, it has to go to a vote where we decide the price, where the proceeds go, etc.
 * Once sold, all money has to go through the treasurer to be properly accounted.
+* Donations have to be accepted or rejected by executive or team leads.
+* Members must wait for explicit rejection to claim donations.
+* The person accepting a donation is responsible for the item.
+That means they have to follow through and get it working, installed, WAD etc. (Or find someone who will).
+* Loaned items need to have an agreement signed so that everyone is clear on expectations.
+* Loaned items may be considered abandoned if the owner becomes uncontactable.

 ## Rules Version